henrypotgieter/ansiblefz/README.md

 ## Getting Started

-Make sure to install your requirements as necesary:
+Make sure to install your requirements as necessary:

 ```
 pip3 install -r requirements.txt